 When you call, Jed Dietrich, Esq. and his team of experienced construction accident lawyers will work to identify all of the parties who are responsible for your injuries.

 Potential defendants in a construction accident case include:

 - Independent contractors;

 - Site owner; and

 - Project managers or supervisors.

 Each construction accident injury case is unique.
 It is best to contact the Dietrich Law Firm P.C.
-NOW at (716) 839-3939 so that we can help you.
-Jed Dietrich, Esq. and his team of top rated Buffalo, New York construction accident lawyer who is recognized as a Best Lawyer of America.
+NOW at 716-839-3939 so that we can help you.
+Jed Dietrich, Esq. is a Buffalo, New York construction accident lawyer who is recognized as a Best Lawyer of America.
 He will always fight to obtain the best result possible for his clients.
 Call Jed Dietrich, Esq. today for the help that you need.

 Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week and there is never a fee until we WIN for you!